ecmwf/earthkit-geo/docs/guide/mir/gridspec.rst

 Gaussian grids
 --------------

-Gaussian grids are a family of global grids defined by the number of constant-latitude lines (parallel) between the pole and equator.
+Gaussian grids are a family of global grids defined by the number of constant-latitude lines (parallels) between the pole and equator.
 Each parallel's latitude is at Gaussian quadrature points so integrals can be calculated over the sphere.
 With increasing resolution these parallels approach but do not match the poles and equator.
 Longitudinally there are two descriptions: regular with constant number of points per parallel, and reduced with varying number of points per parallel, increasingly higher near the equator so as to approach a constant local horizontal resolution over the globe.

 There are three patterns for ``grid``, case-insensitive::